 Then like many of us I fell into insurance, loved it, and stayed.
 I started in the sales and marketing department of Howden Insurance Brokers and have had a few jobs in general insurance since, including as part of the team that turnaround AXA GI in the UK as managing director for commercial lines.

-Serving SMEs has always been a focus, and I ended up looking at the health insurance provision for SMEs for AXA Health, which is how Equipsme began.
+Serving SMEs has always been a focus, and I ended up looking at the private health insurance provision for SMEs for AXA Health, which is how Equipsme began.

 Equipsme is aimed at SMEs and the self-employed – people who maybe haven’t bought PMI before – why did you decide to go down that route, and how were/are you able to achieve a sustainable, affordable pricing model?